ben-biddington/xp-mode/README.md

 $ pair hooks
 ```

-When used with the pair-by-name mode, this adds `Co-authored-by` trailers to your commit messages.
+This adds `Co-authored-by` trailers to your commit messages.
+If you already have a `commit-msg` hook configured, `pair hooks` leaves it alone.

 Turn hooks off with: